mheap/nexmo-developer/_use_cases/en/contact-center-client-sdk.md

 Fork or contribute to this project, which is open source and available on [GitHub](https://github.com/nexmo-community/contact-center-server-node).

-### Create a Nexmo Application
+### Create a Vonage Application

-Once you have created a Nexmo Account you will be able to create multiple [Nexmo Applications](/conversation/concepts/application).
-A Nexmo Application can contain a unique set of [Users](/conversation/concepts/user) and [Conversations](/conversation/concepts/conversation).
+Once you have created a Vonage Account you will be able to create multiple [Vonage Applications](/conversation/concepts/application).
+A Vonage Application can contain a unique set of [Users](/conversation/concepts/user) and [Conversations](/conversation/concepts/conversation).

 After deploying the demo backend application on the previous step, you will need to:

-1. Log in using your *api key* and *api secret*, which you can obtain from [Nexmo Dashboard](https://dashboard.nexmo.com/)
+1. Log in using your *api key* and *api secret*, which you can obtain from [the Dashboard](https://dashboard.nexmo.com/)
 ![Login](/images/client-sdk/contact-center/login.png)

-2. Create a new Nexmo Application by typing an application name and clicking *Create*
+2. Create a new Vonage Application by typing an application name and clicking *Create*
 ![Setup](/images/client-sdk/contact-center/setup.png)

-> That uses [Nexmo Applications API](/api/application.v2).
+> That uses [Vonage Applications API](/api/application.v2).
 The demo application sets the required webhooks and exposes them for your ease of use.
 More on that will be mentioned below.

-### Connect a Nexmo Number
+### Connect a Vonage Number

-In order to make and receive calls, you should rent a [Nexmo Number](/numbers/overview) and connect it to your Nexmo Application.
+In order to make and receive calls, you should rent a [Vonage Number](/numbers/overview) and connect it to your Vonage Application.

 Use our demo backend application, navigate to the **Numbers** tab on the top bar, and search for a number.

 ![Number search](/images/client-sdk/contact-center/numbers-search.png)

-After you rented the number, assign it to the Nexmo Application you've created.
+After you rented the number, assign it to the Vonage Application you've created.

 ![Number assign](/images/client-sdk/contact-center/numbers.png)